milesberry/milesberry.github.io/_posts/2022-04-27-practical-programming.md

 now able to design imaginative, creative, and ambitious programming projects in computing, incorporating collaboration and teamwork, connections to "live" data, industrial mentors, and iterative review that strongly supports learning.
-Section 4 suggests some ideas.
+[Section 4](#4-what-good-practical-work-looks-like). suggests some ideas.

 Our call to action is: